Measurement-induced phase transition in interacting bosons from most likely quantum trajectory: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we have developed a new method to address the monitored dynamics of many-body bosonic systems.
 The method is based on the concept of the most-likely trajectory, demonstrating how the trajectory that dominates the joint probability distribution of quantum trajectories can effectively describe the full monitored dynamics alone.
 We have benchmarked our method with free boson CFT, exactly reproducing the results obtained in Ref.~\cite{Minoguchi_Rabl_Buchhold_2022}.
 The validity of our method in free theories has motivated us to explore its application in interacting systems, which were previously inaccessible analytically because of the complications emerging from interactions and the stochastic nature of the measurement process.
 Specifically, following our most likely trajectory method to the Self-Consistent Time-Dependent Harmonic Approximation of the Sine-Gordon model has allowed us to close the equations of motion at the level of second moments, and to study the dynamics along a single trajectory.
-This has enabled us to identify deterministically the steady state of the monitored dynamics and to reliably identify a measurement-induced phase transition in the logarithmic negativity, signaling a change from an area-law to a logarithmic scaling of entanglement.
+This has enabled us to identify deterministically the steady state of the monitored dynamics and to reliably identify a measurement-induced phase transition in the logarithmic negativity, signaling a change from an area-law to a logarithmic scaling of entanglement. {We proved the validity of our results with respect to both of the approximations we exploited: the most-likely trajectory was benchmarked against statistical results from the stochastic description, and the SCTDHA was compared to results provided by perturbation theory, obtaining in both cases agreement with our predictions.
+In this instance, the validity of our method was proven by leveraging specific properties of the model; however, our path-integral formulation offers a more general setting to control the most-likely approximation and fluctuations around it, through a second-order expansion around the most-likely trajectory itself from Eqs.~\eqref{eq_sp} and \eqref{eq_s2}.}

 Our approach has thus proven capable not only of exactly recovering known results in free theories but also of revealing new phenomena emerging in interacting systems that were previously inaccessible.